sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 #### Looks or feels like a toy & issues with plastic construction

-Another hypothesis we had for the Turtle Beach yoke was that customwers could be displeased with its plastic construction and orientation as more of a gaming console controler vs a virtual flight simulation controller.
+Another hypothesis we had for the Turtle Beach yoke was that customwers could be displeased with its plastic construction and orientation as more of a gaming console controler vs a "professonal" virtual flight simulation controller.
 Reviews with complaints of its appearance, the physical feel of the yoke and comments that characterize the yoke as "Toyish" and dissatisfactions regarding its plastic construction were flagged.
 Ultimatley we found that 16% (27/174) of Velocity One reviews (3 stars or lower) mention the yoke plastic, toy-like construction and related build quality as an issue.

 #### Grinding and Noisy: